 The good news is Dot's right leg is healing great.
 The bad news is the surgery on Dot's left leg failed completely and she is scheduled for revision surgery on August 26 at the Veterinary Specialists of Nevada (Reno).

 DOT'S STORY - August 8, 2008 Dot is a dainty Chihuahua mix who landed in a heap of trouble a couple of weeks ago.
 She was in heat and being chased by male dogs (spay and neuter your dogs, please!).
 In an effort to escape her pursuers, she ran straight into traffic on Line Street in Bishop, CA and was hit by a car.
-Both of her back legs were badly broken and she was rushed to the Bishop Veterinary Hospital were she was made comfortable while waiting for her owner to come forward.
+Both of her back legs were badly broken and she was rushed to the Bishop Veterinary Hospital where she was made comfortable while waiting for her owner to come forward.

 The owner did contact Inyo County Animal Services (ICAS) and decided to relinquish her to them (Lovey was her name).
 ICAS then contacted ICARE to ask if the ICARE Stitch Fund would pay for Dot's corrective surgery.
 Of course, the answer was "yes!"
 Dot was x-rayed and they were sent to the Veterinary Specialists of Nevada who agreed to perform surgery on Dot's broken legs.
 Shelter employee, Katie Bird, volunteered to transport Dot to Reno (and actually came up with her new name).
 Katie took her to the Veterinary Specialists.
 The following day, Animal Services Officer, Nancy Smith drove all the way to Reno to pick up the tiny patient and drove her back to Bishop where she is being fostered by Ted and Lisa Schade.